MicrosoftDocs/azure-docs/articles/expressroute/expressroute-howto-linkvnet-portal-resource-manager.md

 ## Delete a connection to unlink a VNet

-You can delete a connection and unlink your VNet to an ExpressRoute circuit by selecting the **Delete** icon on the blade for your connection.
+You can delete a connection and unlink your VNet to an ExpressRoute circuit by selecting the **Delete** icon on the page for your connection.

 ## Next steps
 For more information about ExpressRoute, see the [ExpressRoute FAQ](expressroute-faqs.md).